 South Carolina is a fault state that follows the rules of modified comparative negligence.
 This means, an accident victim can receive compensation equal to the at-fault driver’s degree of liability.
 For example, if you are speeding 10 mph over the limit at the time that a driver runs a red light and hits you, you may be found to be 10 percent liable for the accident and the at-fault driver 90 percent to blame.

-Every truck accident claim is different, and an experienced attorney can examine the details of an accident and help victims and their families gain a better understanding of what a specific case might be worth.
+Every truck accident claim is different, and an experienced attorney can examine the details of an accident and help victims and their families gain an understanding of what a specific case might be worth.
 Our legal team can answer your questions and help you more fully understand your rights.

 Have You Been Injured In A South Carolina Area Truck Accident?